An extended locally constant field approximation for nonlinear Compton scattering

-We begin with the QED probability for NLC in an external plane wave of arbitrary intensity and temporal profile.
-For technical details see the supplement.
-Consider then an electron of initial momentum $p_\mu$ colliding with a plane wave travelling in the $k_\mu$ direction, i.e.~depending on phase $k.x$, of peak intensity $a_0$ and central frequency $\omega =k_0$.
+To begin, consider an electron of initial momentum $p_\mu$ colliding with a plane wave travelling in the $k_\mu$ direction, i.e.~depending on phase $k.x$, of peak intensity parameter $a_0$, central frequency $\omega =k_0$, and arbitrary temporal profile.
 Define the invariant energy parameter $b=k.p/m^2$, for $m$ the electron mass.
 The electron emits a photon of momentum $k'_\mu$, which has a ``light-front momentum fraction'' $s=k.k'/k.p$.
-The NLC probability may be written as an integral over $s$ and two phases, $\varphi$ and $\theta$, the latter of which parametrises interference effects, see~\cite{dinu16} and the supplement.
-The LCFA for this process is supposed to hold when $a_0\gg 1$, and when the electromagnetic field invariants scaled by the Schwinger field are much smaller than both unity and the quantum nonlinearity parameter $\chi:=a_0 b$~\cite{ritus85}.
-Naively, corrections to the LCFA should then go like powers of $1/a_0$.
-However, the LCFA is in fact the zeroth-order term in a systematic expansion of the full QED probability in powers of $b(1-s)/a_0^2(\varphi) s$~\cite{meuren17}.
-This is a local parameter, and corrections to the LCFA take the form of a local derivative expansion of the full QED result.
-The consequences of this locality will be made manifest below.
+The NLC probability may be written as an integral over $s$ and two phases, $\varphi$ and $\theta$, the latter of which parametrises interference effects, see~\cite{dinu16} and the appendix for details.